Getting support from groups and peers

 Peer mentors apply through a recruitment process, and are given accredited training to make sure they’re prepared for their new role.

-If you are currently attending one of our services and would like to work with a peer mentor, please speak to a member of staff or a volunteer.
+If you attend one of our services and would like to work with a lived experience volunteer, please speak to a member of staff or a volunteer.
 They can help you explore your options.

 Find a Change Grow Live service